 A bronchoscopy: a patient is put to sleep with anesthesia and a very thin tube is inserted through the mouth or nose and pushed into the lungs.
-This procedure may be used to sample the lungs or a lymph node within the chest.
+This procedure may be used to sample the lung tissue and/or a lymph node within the chest.
 An ultrasound may be used in an endobronchial ultrasound (EBUS) to assist in the procedure.

 CT or ultrasound-guided biopsy: a needle guided by a CT scan or ultrasound is passed through the skin to obtain a piece of tissue.

 A thoracentesis: in some patients presenting with fluid in the chest, a needle may be placed into the chest, and fluid is removed.
 The fluid is sent for evaluation of cancer cells.

 Surgery: rarely, it is necessary to operate to obtain tissue to make a cancer diagnosis.